Constellation-Labs/documentation-hub/stargazer/APIReference/walletProviderAPI.md

 <head>
   <meta
     name="description"
-    content="The WalletProvider permits access to different chain providers.
-The WalletProvider is injected on every page you visit under window.stargazer."
+    content="The Wallet Provider allows access to different chain providers.
+The Wallet Provider is injected into every page you visit under window.stargazer."
   />
 </head>

 <intro-end />

-The `WalletProvider` permits access to different chain providers.
-The `WalletProvider` is injected on every page you visit under `window.stargazer`.
+The `WalletProvider` allows access to different chain providers.
+The `WalletProvider` is injected into every page you visit under `window.stargazer`.

 ## Properties